Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Adam frowned at him, then at the wall.
 "Of what?"

 "The OG Folcthans, mate.
 The ones who broke ground here, the first ones through the first array.
 Feels like a fuckin’ lifetime ago.
-Still got that half a wing mirror around, somewhere…" He chuckled softly.
+Still got that half a wing mirror around, somewhere..."
+He chuckled softly.
 "The crazy bastards who signed up to see if this whole interstellar colony thing had legs.
-An’ the mad thing is, we’d jumped to an alien planet, and the first thing we saw before we’d even started offloadin’ the trucks was a naked Irish lassie demandin’ a towel…"
+An’ the mad thing is, we’d jumped to an alien planet, and the first thing we saw before we’d even started offloadin’ the trucks was a naked Irish lassie demandin’ a towel..."

 He sighed, and looked back up at the wall. "...An’ then *she* vanished over the horizon and was never heard of again, all the others retired back to Earth, except Legsy an’ Powell...
 I’m the last one who was there for that moment.
 You take out our training on Earth, and I’ve been here, in Folctha, right from day one.
 Seen it grow from some mad eejits in a field to... well."

 He waved an arm vaguely in the direction of the door, indicating the thriving, sprawling low-rise city beyond.
 "Even you came along after.
 An’ here I am, about to hang my arse out on prob’ly the most dangerous op we ever invented.
 Makes a man think, yannow?
 I’m the old man on this fuckin’ crew, even if I don’t look it these days..."

-"I mean... we’ve done some crazy shit before…" Adam ventured.
+"I mean... we’ve done some crazy shit before..."
+Adam ventured.

 "Aye... but this is the big one, laddie.
 I can feel it.
 Whatever happens, there’s a fuckin’ avalanche comin’.
 And I guess it’s on me an’ the Lads to make sure it falls the way we want it to."